cmichaelgraham/skeleton-navigation-typescript-vscode/README.md

   jspm install -y
   ```
   >**Note:** Windows users, if you experience an error of "unknown command unzip" you can solve this problem by doing `npm install -g unzip` and then re-running `jspm install`.

+6. install and run vscode: https://code.visualstudio.com/

+7. open the folder

+8. build the project (should generate .js files in `dist` folder

 6. To run the app, execute the following command:

   ```shell